allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 This dataset is a simplified example of raw, pre-processed segmentation data.
 The data was generated using the [`generate_raw_data.py` script](./getting_started_guide/scripts/generate_data.py), which generates a **CSV file** with columns for object IDs, track IDs, times, centroids, features (volume/height), and paths to the segmentation images.
 The **segmentation images** are 2D images in the OME-TIFF format, encoding the locations of segmented objects.

+If your segmentation images are 3D, you may choose to flatten them to 2D or use our provided utilites to do so.

-Your files may be in a different format or have 3D segmentation images, in which case it will need to be transformed.
+Your tracked object data may be in a different format, in which case it will need to be transformed to work well with our utilities.
 Generally, we recommend:

 1. Save your data as a CSV or other format that can be read into a pandas `DataFrame`.
 2. Make every segmented object its own row in the table.